27 Exterior Color Combinations for Inviting Curb Appeal

 Seafoam Green + White

-Seafoam green is expected on a beach house surrounded by sand.
-But this stunning blue-green home is tucked away in the trees.
+Seafoam green is an expected exterior paint color for a beach house surrounded by sand, but this stunning blue-green home is tucked away in the trees.
 Its standout exterior color combination is a refreshing contrast to the forest foliage.
 White is a no-fail complementary color to any pastel hue, and, when used on trim, delicately frames the house in its lush environment.

 Iron Gray + Arctic White

 Planning an exterior remodel?
-Consider siding for a colorful makeover with staying power.
+Consider siding in a new hue for a colorful makeover with staying power.
 With advances in technology, many of today's siding options are chip- and fade-resistant.
 That can mean less upkeep for you and vibrant color for years to come!

 Light Gray + Copper + Beige